azagniotov/stubby4j/README.md

 [![stubb4j][logo-badge]][logo-link]

-A highly flexible and configurable tool for testing interactions of SOA applications with web services (REST, SOAP, WSDL etc.) over HTTP(S) protocol.
+A highly flexible and configurable tool for testing interactions of service-oriented (SoA) or/and micro-services architectures (REST, SOAP, WSDL etc.) over HTTP(s) protocol, in both containerized (i.e.: Docker) and non-containerized environments.
 It is an actual HTTP server (stubby4j uses embedded Jetty) that allows stubbing of external systems with ease for integration, contract & behavior testing.

 Please refer to [Key features](#key-features) for more information

 #### Why the word "stubby"?
 It is a stub HTTP server after all, hence the "stubby".
-Also, in Australian slang "stubby" means _beer bottle_
+Fun fact: in Australian slang "stubby" means _beer bottle_

 ## User manual for stubby4j v7.1.1
 ### Table of contents